-Breakout board for the new AVR DA-series, 32, 48 or 64 pins, AVR at a whole new level - now with Optiboot for easy programming!Designed by Azzy's Electronics in United States of America
+Breakout board for the new AVR DA-series, 32, 48 or 64 pins, AVR at a whole new level!
+Program w/Arduino IDE and actively developed DxCore!Designed by Azzy's Electronics in United States of America

 Introducing the first AVR DA-series Arduino-compatible board This here is a breakout board for the latest and greatest in the AVR lineup - the AVR DA-series!
 Since it became available in April, th...Read More…